A Tale of Two Dishwashers

 But there’s one tiny bone of contention between my husband and my mother, and I land squarely in the middle of the debate.
 Perhaps you can be the judge.
 The question revolves around the proper loading of a dishwasher, and the issue comes up after we have Sunday lunch together and start the clean-up process.

 In this corner is my mother, who has never once loaded a truly dirty dish into any dishwasher – hers or mine.
 She washes and rinses the dishes first and then puts them into the dishwasher for what she calls “sterilization.”
-In her mind, the dishwasher is an dishwasher2extra safety check to ensure the dishes have received “a good scald” and are therefore germ-free.
+In her mind, the dishwasher is an extra safety check to ensure the dishes have received “a good scald” and are therefore germ-free.

 But rest assured you could safely eat from any plate she puts into the dishwasher well before she runs the wash cycle because it has already been scrubbed, rinsed and examined with a careful eye.
 She treats forks and spoons like a surgeon treats scalpels and retractors.